Skip to content

 Enhanced Data Security

-Holding data in tokenized form makes it illegible to fraudsters and hackers who use card data for illicit purposes.
+Holding data in tokenized form makes it illegible to fraudsters and hackers.
 As financial crime booms, tokenization is critical for eCommerce and PSPs.

 Increased Sales

 Tokenization improves the checkout experience as it removes the need to re-key card details, reducing friction and increasing conversions.
-Tokenization also protects customer card data, a key trust factor in recurring purchases.
+Tokenization also protects customer card data, a key trust factor in recurring payments.

 Omnichannel Capability

-Tokenization can be applied to any card regardless of whether the transaction occurs in an eCommerce or digital wallet environment.
-Standardization across channels helps reduce complexity and costs.
+Tokenization can be applied to any card regardless of whether the transaction occurs in an eCommerce or other environment.
+Standardization across channels reduces complexity and costs.

 Demonstrate PCI Compliance

-Tokenization is a key criteria of the Payment Card Industry Data Security Standard (PCI DSS) that merchants, payment gateways, and a PSP are required to meet to process card payments.
+Tokenization is a key criteria of the Payment Card Industry Data Security Standard (PCI DSS) that merchants, payment gateways, and PSPs are required to meet to process card payments.

 Automated Updates